Early Signs Of Antisocial Personality Disorder In Children

 Disregard for rules

-Children with early signs of antisocial personality disorder may ignore rules and authority.
+Children with antisocial traits may ignore rules and authority.
 They might break household rules, disobey teachers, or violate school policies.
-This behavior often goes beyond typical childhood rebellion; it's persistent and severe.
+This behavior often goes beyond typical childhood rebellion; it tends to be more persistent and severe.

 Children with this condition might refuse to follow instructions or blatantly do the opposite of what is asked.
 This disregard for rules can result in multiple disciplinary actions at school and cause problems in family relationships.
 Parents might find it exhausting to constantly manage defiant behavior.